 No doubt Mae Haad Beach is one of the best beaches in Koh Phangan.
 It has gone through a lot of changes in recent years and road conditions have greatly improved providing easier access.

 There are a few resorts located around Mae Haad Beach.
 Though thanks to the roomy beach it never feels overcrowded stretching over 800 meters.
-At low tide, there is a sandbank beach joins Mae Haad Beach to the small island of Koh Ma.
+At low tide, there is a sandbank beach that joins Mae Haad Beach to the small island of Koh Ma.
 This is where you can find the National Marine Park.
 That makes it one of the best areas in Koh Phangan to go snorkeling.

 The waters here are extremely rich in sea life, from gorgeous coral reefs, turtles, and small reef sharks.
 It is extremely unspoiled and being at one of the far corners of Koh Phangan it rarely gets busy.